breakdowns/slam-mirrorbot/README.md

 ## Deploying on Heroku

-- Fork this repo then upload **token.pickle** to your forks
+- Give stars and Fork this repo then upload **token.pickle** to your forks
-- Then do not forget to star it
 - Hit the **DEPLOY TO HEROKU** button and follow the further instructions in the screen

 **NOTE**: If you didn't upload **token.pickle**, uploading will not work.
 How to generate **token.pickle**? **[Read here](https://github.com/breakdowns/slam-mirrorbot#getting-google-oauth-api-credential-file)**